BenjaSanchez/map-runs/README.md

 3. Commit+push your changes to the repo.
 4. Your map will be available in the `gh-pages` branch, at [`./output-map.html`](https://benjasanchez.github.io/map-runs/output-map.html).

+### Additional customizations

+You can customize your map to your liking by changing any of the parameters in the `map-runs.ini` file.
+Some considerations for this:

+* You can find folium's options for terrain customization [here](???).
+* You can store the `.gpx` files in any folder, as long as you update the `data-path` parameter to that location.
+* If you change the name of the output map (parameter `output-path`) and you have set up continuous integration, beware that the location of your map in the `gh-pages` branch will change accordingly.

 ## Credits

 Thanks to Jörg R Schumacher ([@eHanseJoerg](https://github.com/eHanseJoerg)) for [this](https://nbviewer.jupyter.org/github/eHanseJoerg/folium/blob/master/examples/Highlight_Function.ipynb) useful jupyter notebook for plotting routes using the geoJSON format.